caltechlibrary/eprinttools/NOTES.md

 + PubDate() - from a Record structure, return a publication date or empty string

-## epgo Search
+## ep Search

-A feature that needs to be added to accessing simple and advanced search via the *epgo* library.
+A feature that needs to be added to accessing simple and advanced search via the *ep* library.

 Two examples of "search" using *curl* for titles starting with "flood characteristic of alluvial"